Statements such as; “I can see that you’re feeling upset / worried / angry” do not land well in our house.

 Ultimately, when we respect and honour the person’s experience and validate how absolutely challenging an external stimuli is, we establish a much safer and empathic narrative.

 We live in a world, supported by diagnostic manuals, that all too often position ‘the problem’ inside of a person.
-In some ways the experience of being told that you are anxious, or angry or upset can feel akin to this and therefore, be very threatening to hear.
+In some ways the experience of being told that you are anxious, or angry or upset can feel akin to this and therefore feel very threatening to hear.

 There are many instances where it may be much more helpful (and accurate) to identify and validate the source/origin of a person’s distress.
 This will more often than not be within their environment or relationships.